Aurore Lalucq

+She is the co-president of the political party Place publique.

 Political career

 In parliament, Lalucq has since been serving on the Committee on Economic and Monetary Affairs.
 In 2020, she also joined the Subcommittee on Tax Matters.
 She has also been a substitute member of the Committee on International Trade (2019–2021) and the Committee on Employment and Social Affairs (since 2021).

 In addition to her committee assignments, Lalucq is part of the Parliament's delegation for relations with the United States.
 She is also a member of the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, the European Parliament Intergroup on LGBT Rights and the Responsible Business Conduct Working Group.

+Lalucq was re-elected as an MEP in 2024.